bazelbuild/rules_scala/docs/scala_doc.md

 | --------------------- | ----------------------------------------------------- |
 | name                  | `Name, required` <br> A unique name for this target.
 | deps                  | `List of labels, optional` <br> Labels for which you want to create scaladoc.
-| plugins               | `List of labels, optional` <br> Scala compiler plugins to pass through to the scaladoc tool.